jarnix/ledclock/README.md

 ### Raspberry Pi

-The Raspberry Pi needs a 5 V. The power IN is the pin n°2 and the ground is the pin n°6 as you can see on this photo:
+The Raspberry Pi needs 5V.
+The power IN is the pin n°2 and the ground is the pin n°6 as you can see on this photo:

 <img src="photos/IMG_20170114_205915.jpg">

 ### Arduino

-The Arduino has two pins named Vin for voltage IN and GND for ground:
+The Arduino also needs 5V and has two pins named Vin for voltage IN and GND for ground:

 <img src="photos/IMG_20170114_210738.jpg">

 ### Led strip

-The led strip needs to be connected also, use the corresponding 2 cables from the 3 connected to the led strip, so the red one and the dark/black one.
+The led strip requires 5V and needs to be connected also, use the corresponding 2 cables from the 3 connected to the led strip, so: the red one and the dark/black one.

 ---